Where Is the 2022 FIBA Women's World Cup?

-Where is the 2022 FIBA Women’s World Cup? originally appeared on NBC Sports Washington
+Where is the 2022 FIBA Women’s World Cup? originally appeared on NBC Sports Chicago

 The FIFA World Cup is one of the most exciting tournaments for soccer fans to watch, and they’re heading to Qatar in just a few months.
 But what if basketball fans got a similar experience?